Sahamati/sahamatinet-agent-downloadables/SETUP.md

 **Note**:
 - Set `enabled: true` for production (data persists across pod restarts)
 - Set `enabled: false` for testing (uses emptyDir, data lost on restart)
-- The volume is automatically mounted at the path specified in `data.store.sqlite.datastore_path`
+- The volume is automatically mounted at the path specified in `data.store.db.datastore_path`

 ### Security Context Configuration